Last Updated on

-- With mixer running at low speed sprinkle in the salt and the baking powder and mix until well incorporated.
+- With the mixer running at low-speed sprinkle in the baking powder and mix until well incorporated.

 - Flour a working surface and place 1/3 to 1/2 of the dough mixture onto the working surface.

-- Using a rolling pin, roll dough out to a thickness of 1/4 to 1/3-inch.
+- Using a rolling pin, roll the dough out to a thickness of 1/4 to 1/3-inch.

 - Cook cookies into desired shapes and place onto prepared baking sheets.